FarronF/limerick-council-meetings/meetings/2025/04/08-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation SPC Meeting - 19th February 2025.md

 (chaired by Cllr.
 Maria O’Donoghue) for consideration.
 Cllr.
 Doyle will pass on as an item of

-interest to the Limerick City taskforce group for consideration.--- 9
+interest to the Limerick City taskforce group for consideration.
+---
+9

 **Item 7: Notice of Motion submitted by Councillor E. Secas (referred from October Metro**